meet-projects/Y2-Summer-Labs/5.1 Day 5, Morning, Project Introduction/README.md

 ## Project Plan:
-In this challenge, you will design and build a **full scale web application!** It can be about:
+In this challenge, you will design and build a **full scale web application!** that uses one of these **APIs**:
+- BreezoMeter
+- Twilio
+- NASA API
+- Waze
-- A Status Quo
+- Clarifai
-- Something you're passionate about.
-- A game you’ve been wanting to create.
-- Favorite product, brand, person...etc.
+- Israeli Open Data
+- Palestinian Open Data

 ## Requirements: